chengkangzai/PHP-SmartTravelCompany/README.md

-# php-assignment
+# php
 Actual work for the assignment of WDT.

 Obviously wont work at github since github do not allowed to host client side sciprt :)

-please change the host name under php_commond/host
+please change the host name under php_common/host